ydb-platform/ydb/ydb/docs/en/core/faq/_includes/yql.md

 1000 rows is the response size limit per YQL query.
 If a response is shortened, it is flagged as `Truncated`.
 To output more table rows, you can use [paginated output](../../best_practices/paging.md) or the `ReadTable` operation.

-#### What do I do if I get the Datashard: Reply size limit exceeded error in response to a query? {#reply-size-exceeded}

-This error means that, as a query was running, one of the participating data shards attempted to return over 50 MB of data, which exceeds the allowed limit.

-Recommendations:

-* A general recommendation is to reduce the amount of data processed in a transaction.
-* If a query involves a `Join`, it is a good idea to make sure that the method used is [Index lookup Join](#index-lookup-join).
-* If a simple selection is performed, make sure that it is done by keys, or add `LIMIT` in the query.

-#### What do I do is I get the "Datashard program size limit exceeded" in response to a query? {#program-size-exceeded}

-This error means that the size of a program (including parameter values) exceeded the 50-MB limit for one of the data shards.
-In most cases, this indicates an attempt to write over 50 MB of data to database tables in a single transaction.
-All modifying operations in a transaction such as `UPSERT`, `REPLACE`, `INSERT`, or `UPDATE` count as records.

-You need to reduce the total size of records in one transaction.
-Normally, we don't recommend combining queries that logically don't require transactionality in a single transaction.
-When adding/updating data in batches, we recommend reducing the size of one batch to values not exceeding a few megabytes.

 #### How do I update only those values whose keys are not in the table? {#update-non-existent}

 You can use the `LEFT JOIN` operator to identify the keys a table is missing and update their values: